 A native Long Islander, Heather’s path as a musician has taken her to stages across the world.

 After graduating magna cum laude from Hofstra University with a Bachelor of Science in Music Education, Heather lived in Brussels, Belgium, where she studied at the Royal Conservatory of Brussels, finishing three diplomas in clarinet performance (BA, MA, postgraduate certificate) “with distinction.”
 She has studied under Benjamin Dieltjens (principal clarinetist, Antwerp Symphony Orchestra), David Van Maele (E-flat clarinetist, The Royal Symphonic Band of the Belgian Guides), and Laurie Friedman-Adler (founder, Hevreh Ensemble).

 In Europe, Heather appeared live on Belgian television and radio at Flagey Cultural Center with the RTBF Musiq’3 Festival Orchestra.
 She directed and performed a chamber orchestra setting of the Mozart Clarinet Concerto and premiered solo and chamber works by contemporary composers.
 She performed as principal clarinetist with the Royal Conservatory of Brussels Orchestra and as E-flat clarinetist with the Royal Conservatory of Brussels Wind Band.

 Heather is a passionate and dedicated music educator.
 A private clarinet teacher for more than 15 years, her students regularly find success in college auditions into top music schools and in competitions and festivals.
-She teaches masterclasses and clinics and has worked as a clarinet specialist for early childhood programs, introducing students and families to the clarinet.
+She presents workshops and clinics, and has worked as a clarinet specialist for early childhood programs, introducing students and families to the clarinet.

 When she’s not playing clarinet, Heather can be found exploring Long Island’s nature preserves and historic homes, taking photos of animals and interesting trees.